agentlang-ai/agentlang-clj/README.md

 ### **Open | Enterprise-grade | Production-ready**

 The AgentLang language specification, its compiler and runtime are open source.
 The code you build in AgentLang can run anywhere - **avoiding the vendor lock-in** of other AI agent/programming platforms.

-[Website](https://agentlang-ai.github.io/agentlang/) - [Examples](#examples) - [Documentation](/docs/#readme)

-</div>

-## AgentLang is innovative

-AgentLang is a data-oriented, declarative abstraction for building agents and apps, similar to how Terraform is a declarative abstraction for infrastructure-as-code.
-It is feature-rich making programming easy and fun:
-* **First-class AI Agents** - interacting AI Agents is a built-in language construct - developers can choose from one of the built-in agent-types, or easily add their own agent-types.
-* **Graph-based Data Model** - model real-world relationships elegantly as a hierarchical graph of business entities with relationships.
-Such [entities and relationships](https://docs.agentlang.io/docs/concepts/data-model) are first-class constructs in AgentLang.
-* **RBAC** - tightly control operations on business entities through [declarative access-control](https://docs.agentlang.io/docs/concepts/zero-trust-programming) encoded directly in the model itself.
-* **Declarative flows** - express complex business logic simply as purely-declarative [patterns of data operations](https://docs.agentlang.io/docs/concepts/declarative-dataflow).
-* **Resolvers** - use a simple, but [powerful mechanism](https://docs.agentlang.io/docs/concepts/resolvers) to interface with external systems.

 AgentLang programs run on the JVM and can make use of any of the millions of existing Java/Clojure and other JVM libraries out there.
 AgentLang runtime has native integration with databases, vector dbs, auth systems.
 AgentLang comes with all the modern tooling, dependency management needed to build production-grade agents and apps.

+[Website](https://agentlang-ai.github.io/agentlang/) - [Examples](#examples) - [Documentation](/docs/#readme)

+</div>

-## Examples
+## First-class AI Agents

+Agents are a built-in language construct - developers can choose from one of the built-in agent-types, or easily add their own agent-types.

 ### Humor Bot